ibm-cloud-docs/vpc/limitations.md

 ## Storage restrictions
 {: #storage-restrictions}

-* Customer-managed encryption for secondary volumesis not supported.
+* Customer-managed encryption for secondary volumes is not supported.